Who Owns WhatsApp and Why You Should Be Using It

 WhatsApp was created by two former Yahoo employees by the names of Brian Acton and Jan Koum.
 However, neither planned on making the app for communication and messaging.

 It was in January 2009 that Koum had bought an iPhone.
-Him and Acton saw the power of the iPhone and knew that it was going to be a massive industry’s especially for apps.
+He and Acton saw the power of the iPhone and knew that it was going to be a massive industry’s, especially for apps.
 It was Koum who founded the idea to create an app that gave you information about the people in your contact list.
 The app would have the ability to know the status of everyone’s phones such as where they were and their battery percentage.

-February 24, 2009 was when WhatsApp was incorporated.
+February 24, 2009, was when WhatsApp was incorporated.
 However, it kept crashing.
 Koum considered quitting, but Acton said to give it more time.
 Months later, Koum had added the ability to know when a user’s status had changed.
 This caused the users to ping each other with little messages.
 From there, it became a messaging service by accident.
 WhatsApp 2.0 came out in August of the same year and the number skyrocketed from just a handful of friends to a quarter million users.

 Acton would later join in on WhatsApp and with the financial backing of their friends, WhatsApp was able to be developed more and put on iPhones and BlackBerry.
-Google would repeatedly ask for acquisition, but was turned down.
+Google would repeatedly ask for acquisition but was turned down.
 By 2011, it was one of the top 20 apps on the United States App Store.
 Then, by 2013, WhatsApp boasted 400 million users every month.

 WhatsApp: The Later Years